Welcome to The Restaurant Boiler Room Episode 8. I’m your host, Rick Ormsby, Managing Director at Unbridled Capital.

 Our average deal size is probably 20-40 units, though we regularly work on larger transactions as well.
 In the Yum system, I have many long-term friends who are smaller franchisees, so particularly in KFC and Taco Bell, Unbridled will readily help smaller franchisees in the sale of their businesses.

 Unbridled is rapidly growing into other brands.
 We have had recent or current assignments in Five Guys, Burger King, Applebee’s, Arby’s, Planet Fitness, and several smaller franchisors.

 Closing: Thanks so much for entering the Boiler Room today.
 You can find our podcasts on iTunes, Google Play, Stitcher, TuneIn, and Spotify.
-If you like these podcasts, please listen, rate, and review!
+If you like these podcasts, please listen, rate, and review them!
 I also encourage you to visit our website at www.unbridledcapital.com for the best franchise M&A and financial resources in the industry.
 Our website includes podcasts, videos, white papers, and a list of our M&A transactions.

-Disclaimer: Please note that neither Rick Ormsby nor Unbridled Capital LLC give legal, financial, or tax advice.
+Disclaimer: Please note that neither Rick Ormsby nor Unbridled Capital LLC gives legal, financial, or tax advice.
 These podcasts represent opinions that have been prepared for informational purposes only.
 We expressly disclaim any and all liabilities that may be based on such information, errors therein, or omissions therefrom.